Walter Camp: The Daily Dozen exercise regimen

 Camp was a proponent of exercise, and not just for the athletes he coached.
 While working as an adviser to the United States military during World War I, he devised a program to help servicemen become more physically fit.

 Walter Camp has just developed for the Naval of setting up exercises that seems to fill the bill; a system designed to give a man a running jump start for the serious work of the day.
 It is called the "daily dozen set-up", meaning thereby twelve very simple exercises.

 Both the Army and the Navy used Camp's methods.

 The names of the exercises in the original Daily Dozen, as the whole set became known, were hands, grind, crawl, wave, hips, grate, curl, weave, head, grasp, crouch, and wing.
 As the name indicates, there were twelve exercises, and they could be completed in about eight minutes.
 A prolific writer, Camp wrote a book explaining the exercises and extolling their benefits.
 During the 1920s, a number of newspapers and magazines used the term "Daily Dozen" to refer to exercise in general.

 Starting in 1921 with the Musical Health Builder record sets, Camp began offering morning setting-up exercises to a wider market.
 In 1922, the initiative reached the new medium of radio.

-Death
+Death and legacy

 Camp died of a heart attack on March 14, 1925, in New York City.

+Football historian Timothy P. Brown wrote of Camp nearly a century after his death: